getgrav/grav-learn/pages/02.content/03.collections/docs.md

     pagination: true
 ```

+The `content.items` value in the page's frontmatter tells Grav to gather up a collection of items and information passed to this defines how the collection is to be built.

 This definition creates a collection for the page that consists of the all **child pages** sorted by **date** in **descending** order with **pagination** showing **10 items** per-page.

 ## Accessing Collections in Twig

-When this collection is defined in the header, you can access the collection with:
+When this collection is defined in the header, Grav creates a collection **page.collection** that you can access in a twig template with:

 ```
 {% for p in page.collection %}